jaredpar/jaredpar.github.io/_posts/2009-02-02-simulating-closures-in-powershell.md

     var a = from it in source where it > 5;

-In C# this code works because the where clause ???it > 5??? is converted to a lambda expression under the hood.??
-The variable it is captured in the lambda expression via a closure.??
-In order to get similar functionality out of powershell, the value $it must be resolvable when the ???where??? scriptblock is executed.
+In C# this code works because the where clause 'it > 5' is converted to a lambda expression under the hood.
+The variable it is captured in the lambda expression via a closure.
+In order to get similar functionality out of powershell, the value $it must be resolvable when the 'where' scriptblock is executed.

-Luckily Powershell is incredibly flexible.??
+Luckily Powershell is incredibly flexible.
 When a script block executes it will attempt to resolve any variables by looking through the various scopes.
-The first scope is that of the script block, and then the local scope of the code in which the script block is executed.??
+The first scope is that of the script block, and then the local scope of the code in which the script block is executed.
 Using new-variable, we can create variables which match the name the script block is looking for and simulate a closure.